-Transitioning to new medical coverage when reaching age 65 can seem like a daunting task, which is why MOAA has created a publication and included a checklist to help you prepare for, transition into, and understand TRICARE For Life and Medicare with confidence and ease.
+Transitioning to new medical coverage when reaching age 65 can seem like a daunting task.
+MOAA has created a publication and included a checklist to help you prepare for, transition into, and understand TRICARE For Life and Medicare with confidence and ease.
 For our PREMIUM and LIFE Members, benefits counseling with MOAA staff experts will assist in troubleshooting questions specific to your situation.

 Navigating through benefits information often leaves servicemembers with more questions than answers, which is why MOAA has created a publication to guide service members like you.

-MOAA national has compiled a guide of best practices for its more than 400 chapters.
+MOAA national has compiled a guide of best practices for its chapters.
 This guide provides detailed information and suggestions regarding the formation, organization, and management of MOAA state councils and local chapters.

 Maintaining an estate plan should be a priority for everyone, and this publication will guide your development.

-Readiness is as important for active duty families as it is for our military, which is why MOAA has created a publication to help your family organize crucial military, benefits, financial, and family information.
+The importance of readiness for military families should not be overlooked, which is why MOAA has created a publication to help your family organize vital military, benefits, financial, and family information.

 Making smart financial decisions is not always as clear as we would like it to be.
 Whether you are buying a home, considering investments, starting college planning for your children, or other life decisions, this publication has the answers you need.

-The military lifestyle brings with it the promise of travel, adventure and new experiences.
+The military includes travel, adventure and new experiences.
 On the flip side, it also guarantees a transient lifestyle and challenges to maintaining a career.
 This publication will be a helpful resource to you in your pursuit of a career.

-Former Spouse Benefits guides you through the Former Spouses’ Protection Act, disposable retired pay, payments, eligibility, application, court orders, tax reporting, TRICARE, the Survivor Benefit Plan, other benefits and entitlements for former spouses, and more.
+Former Spouse Benefits guides you through the Former Spouses’ Protection Act, payments, eligibility, and other benefits and entitlements for former spouses.

 This publication is a simple-to-use checklist highlighting steps to prepare for retirement and necessities for the application process for retired pay.